 Getting to rewatch the movie I was struck by the “bloat” within.
 I understand that Forest Whittaker’s character has a role in the SW: Rebels cartoon, but let’s face it the movie would have actually been improved by removing his segments.
 The Pilot too.
 The actor did a good job making him lovable and all but really his arc could have been combined into Jyn’s.

 Indeed by the time the movie is over even Jyn’s arc seems superfluous, and isn’t she supposed to be the main character?
-She at least served more of a purpose by figuring out by being the codebreaker to locate the hidden file they needed but that could have been done over a cell phone.
+She at least served more of a purpose by being the codebreaker to locate the hidden file they needed, but that could have been done over a cell phone.
 What else was there?
 Inspiring speeches?
 The movie with the most inspiring speech of all time, Independence Day (with Braveheart an honorable mention) still had the speech giver go out and contribute to the battle.
-Jyn went climbing and sent an email.
+At the climax Jyn went climbing and sent an email.
 I guess the movie established her climbing acumen with the earlier ladder scene in the rain, but that was another scene entirely pointless that could have been blended with the others.

 Baze (the gunner) has the most arc of any of them because it’s apparent where he’s coming from (a faith lost) and where he goes (a faith regained).

 The stick v stormtroopers (both the blind man’s and Jyn’s) also bothered me more the second time around.
 If it had been covered in metal or was thicker I might have bought it but the stormtrooper armor looks like it should literally protect against such impacts.
 Heck even in the scenes where they get hit it appears visually to not affect them.
 You can almost see the stunt men taking a dive.